MrColour/LeetCode/README.md

 # LeetCode
-Can you handle the leet?

-Just coding in C for coding sakes, you know the usual.
-Taking care of all the easy questions then maybe I will be 🧙‍♂️ enough for the meduim.

-Log 1:
-- After 42 easy problems, I am moving to medium problems.
-Lets see how this goes.
-The powers of evil were strong, but gcc was even stronger.
-I also had occasional reinforcement in the form of -fsanitize=address.
-May the code be with you.
+Made a leetcode program to automate some things.
+It is built on top of a [leetcode-cli](https://github.com/skygragon/leetcode-cli).
+It does some extra things to work better with my workflow.

+Other than that I will be recording a new leetcode session, it will be a mixture of the languages I am reviewing, hand picked thanks to [colorless](https://github.com/MrColour/colorless).
+The different OS'es are run on my machine at the same time thanks to VMware (and a few hacks for a Mac Env).

+Previous problems I have solved in the meantime can be found in [this](https://github.com/MrColour/LeetCode/tree/previous) different branch.